 Because Ky Lan Ho - Cu Mi Thuong is related to a book being written about the South of the province, I decided to go to Tan Thang commune, Ham Tan district for the seventh time this year.

 The old farmers and veteran fishermen passed away one after another, bringing with them a part of history that the younger generation can hardly touch or acknowledge.
-Looking at a bustling Tan Thang, houses close together, life improving day by day like today, few people return, one can imagine a famous Ky Lan Ho - Cu Mi Thuong land running along the old official route (Trieu Thanh Thai) when it was still part of Phuoc Thang commune, Binh Thuan province.
-And it is also impossible to imagine that from the 9 families from the Central region initially recruited by priest Huynh Cong An, together with a number of Cham and Chau Ro people, a crowded village of more than 2,000 households was formed as it is today.
+Looking at a bustling Tan Thang, houses close together, life improving day by day like today, few people return, one can imagine a famous Ky Lan Ho - Cu Mi Thuong land running along the old route of the mandarin newspaper (Trieu Thanh Thai) when it was still part of Phuoc Thang commune, Binh Thuan province.
+And it is also impossible to imagine that from the 9 families from the Central region that were initially recruited by priest Huynh Cong An, together with a number of Cham and Chau Ro people, a crowded village of more than 2,000 households was formed as it is today.

 Who named the homeland?!

-… Around 1885, after completing the land register of the land taken from Lien Tri hamlet, Tam Tan village, Duc Thang commune, Tuy Ly district to establish Tan Ly village, forming La Gi parish, priest Huynh Cong An recruited 9 Catholic households from Quang Binh, Binh Dinh, Phu Yen, along with a few neighboring people to reclaim the wild land called Ky Lan Ho - Cu Mi Thuong.
+… Around 1885, after completing the land register of the land taken from Lien Tri hamlet, Tam Tan village, Duc Thang commune, Tuy Ly district to establish Tan Ly village, forming La Gi parish, priest Huynh Cong An recruited 9 Catholic households from Quang Binh , Binh Dinh, Phu Yen, along with a few neighboring people to reclaim the wild land called Ky Lan Ho - Cu Mi Thuong.
 (There is a hypothesis that the word Cu Mi is a phonetic variation through the process of Vietnamization from the word Bhummi - the meaning of this Cham word means homeland; Ky Lan Ho is due to the feng shui shape of the land imprinted in the thinking, in the dreams, and desires of the pioneers who founded the village in the past, not due to the thrilling stories later embroidered).
-In 1916, Ham Tan district was established including two communes Phong Dien and Phuoc Thang of Tuy Ly district, (Phong Dien commune has 4 villages: Phong Dien, Hiep Nghia, Tam Tan, Tan Ly; Phuoc Thang commune has 5 villages: Phuoc Loc, Ham Tan, Pho Tri, Ham Thang, Thang Hai).
-The name of Ham Tan village of Phuoc Thang commune was changed to Ham Tan district because the district headquarters was located in the village, which is a part of the land of Phuoc Hoi ward, La Gi today.
+In 1916, Ham Tan district was established including two communes Phong Dien and Phuoc Thang of Tuy Ly district (Phong Dien commune has 4 villages: Phong Dien, Hiep Nghia, Tam Tan, Tan Ly; Phuoc Thang commune has 5 villages: Phuoc Loc, Ham Tan, Pho Tri, Ham Thang, Thang Hai).
+The name of Ham Tan village of Phuoc Thang commune was changed to Ham Tan district because the district headquarters was located in the village, which is a part of Phuoc Hoi ward, La Gi today.

 A veteran war invalid of Tan Thang land told me another story about the place name, which is Tuyet Mai village (Suoi Don area and Cat Lon village behind Tan Thang school today).
-The name Tuyet Mai village is one of many touching stories about the fierce and heroic years of fighting against America.
+The name Tuyet Mai village is one of many touching stories about the fierce and heroic years of fighting against the US.

 "Working hard to mend the net but can't mend a single wound in the heart"

-Ms. Nguyen Thi Hanh, a woman who sits mending nets on Cu Mi beach, confided in me that when mentioning the sacrifices of her relatives during the resistance war.
+Ms. Nguyen Thi Hanh, a woman who sat mending nets on Cu Mi beach, confided in me that when mentioning the sacrifices of her relatives during the resistance war.
 But she also shared: This land has a lot of pain, but we must overcome the pain to live and strive to live better!
 Her confession is also the feelings and determination of the people here.

 In Tan Thang, there are many families whose members all participated in revolutionary activities such as Mr. Pham Tien's family, Ms. Tam Ly's family, Mr. Sau Kem's family, Mr. Tu Nhieu's family, Mr. Nguyen Thanh Tam's family...
-Many children of Tan Thang's homeland, including Catholics and Cham people such as brothers and sisters: Luong Van Thin, Tran Ngoc Chau, Nguyen Xi, Phan Thanh Kim, Pham Van Ba, Pham Van Nam, Nguyen Thanh Tam, Luong Van Nhut, Nguyen Van Minh, Le Van Hai, Thong Van Duc... and many others were enlightened to participate in the revolution, fought and heroically sacrificed in the fight against the US to save the country right in their beloved homeland.
+Many children of Tan Thang's homeland, including Catholics and Cham people such as brothers and sisters: Luong Van Thin, Tran Ngoc Chau, Nguyen Xi, Phan Thanh Kim, Pham Van Ba, Pham Van Nam, Nguyen Thanh Tam, Luong Van Nhut, Nguyen Van Minh, Le Van Hai, Thong Van Duc... and many others were enlightened to join the revolution, fight and heroically sacrifice in the fight against the Americans to save the country right in their beloved homeland.
 The people of the liberated Hiep Hoa area were truly a solid spiritual and emotional support for the collective units stationed at the base.
 The people's feelings for the revolution were truly passionate and deeply affectionate.
 The affection and support of the people of the liberated area of Hiep Hoa - Tan Thang was a great source of encouragement for cadres, party members and soldiers on the path of working and fighting for the revolutionary ideal, national liberation and homeland liberation.
 Those were the decisive factors in the victory of the revolutionary movement in Tan Thang.
 From 1975 to 2020, the 45-year journey of renovating and building a countryside can be said to be full of difficulties and challenges, but left all of us with pride.

 Tan Thang today not only has a bustling residential area, bustling trade along Highway 55, from Ko Kieu Bridge to Chua River, but also covers a beach area like a virgin's waist forming two real and unreal shores, the sea breeze is strong and cool, all year round the sound of the waves is steady like a lullaby about the vague sadness.
-That area has left a deep impression on the hearts and memories of many children of the homeland, of many wandering visitors or people who live far from home, far from home for food and clothing.
-That homeland is the end of Binh Thuan province, the end of the land where the wind from "La Di" flows in, so the story is also scattered along a long stretch of the affectionate shore!
+That area has deeply imprinted, marked in the hearts and memories of many children of the homeland, of many wanderers or people who live far away from home for a living, far from home for a living.
+That homeland is the end of Binh Thuan province, the land at the end of the wind from "La Di" pouring in, so the story is also scattered along a long stretch of the affectionate shore!

 Source